caly-pso/technical_writing/clone_a_portfolio_site/clone_and_edit.md

 Add your image to the About section, as well as your city, email, interests, and skills.

 Put in your resume.
-Type out your schooling and experience directly into the HTML, and link a PDF version of your resume to the 'Download Here' button.
+Type out your schooling and experience directly into the HTML, and link a PDF version of your resume to the <strong>Download Here</strong> button.
 Currently the PDF example is saved in the `assets/img` folder, where you can save your own.

 Add links to your GitHub, LinkedIn, Medium, Twitter, YouTube, etc. You can find the associated icons on [Font Awesome](https://fontawesome.com/icons?d=gallery), and add in the link to the `i tag class`.